 Projects per year

-Toby's critical study Christian Mysticism and Australian Poetry (2013) is the fifth book in the acclaimed Cambria Australian Literature Series with Susan Lever, Bernadette Brennan, Brigitta Olubas and Michael Ackland.
-This unprecedented study of Australian Christian mystical poetry 1820-2010 has a particular focus on Ada Cambridge, John Shaw Neilson, Francis Webb, Judith Wright and Kevin Hart, praised by David Malouf as 'A study, at once comprehensive and finely discriminating ... [which] sets Australian poetry in an entirely new light.'
-It was shortlisted for the prestigious 2015 Association for the Study of Australian Literature (ASAL) Walter McRae Russell Award for the best book of literary scholarship on an Australian subject in the preceding two years.
+Toby's critical study Christian Mysticism and Australian Poetry (2013) is the fifth book in the acclaimed Cambria Australian Literature Series.
+This unprecedented study of Australian Christian metaphysical poetics 1820-2010 as practiced by Ada Cambridge, John Shaw Neilson, Francis Webb, Judith Wright and Kevin Hart was praised by David Malouf as 'A study, at once comprehensive and finely discriminating ... [which] sets Australian poetry in an entirely new light.'
+It was shortlisted for the prestigious 2015 Association for the Study of Australian Literature (ASAL) Walter McRae Russell Award for the best book of literary scholarship in the preceding two years.

 Expanding 'Words in Place: A Digital Cartography of Australian Writers and Writing in Sydney, Melbourne and Canberra'